rishabhsamb/deranged-murakami/README.md

 # deranged-murakami
 This is the product of learning over character sequences instead of word embeddings to try and reproduce text by Haruki Murakami.
 It was initially an educational project on RNNs and their implementations in modern ML framworks, but I thought the outputs of the model were funny enough to host.
+Don't expect coherency...

 ## Demo
 There is a small demo site setup at http://rishabhsamb.github.io/deranged-murakami.
 Expect about ~3 seconds of processing time for your produced text.